seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 「Karstedt, could you please go home early today?
 I'm worried about Elvira……」

-Florenzia-sama's words repeated over and over in my head as I drove my highbeast.
+Florencia-sama's words repeated over and over in my head as I drove my highbeast.
 She did not elaborate on what had happened.
 The first wife of the archduke, had made a proposal to me, the Knight Commander, that required a change of plans.

 *……What in the world happened to Elvira……*

-I had heard about Elvira's plans for today, that she was going to be with Ferdinand and Florenzia-sama, taking medicine to Rihyarda to check on Rozemyne, who was bedridden.
+I had heard about Elvira's plans for today, that she was going to be with Ferdinand and Florencia-sama, taking medicine to Rihyarda to check on Rozemyne, who was bedridden.
 If Rozemyne was in good health, they might have some tea.

 But I had not heard that anything dangerous happened there.
-There was no call for the Knights, nor was there any report from Florenzia-sama to the archduke.
+There was no call for the Knights, nor was there any report from Florencia-sama to the archduke.
 Only, "I'm worried about Elvira."

 「Elvira!」

 The servants coming to greet me as I got down from Highbeast and opened the door of the pavilion screamed, "Eh!?
 Karstedt-sama?!"
 They looked as if they were not expecting me.
-It was only then that I realized I had not sent any notification before rushing to confirm Florenzia-sama's words.
+It was only then that I realized I had not sent any notification before rushing to confirm Florencia-sama's words.

 「Where is Elvira?
 In her room?」